kubernetes/git-sync/README.md

             The path to at which to create a symlink which points to the current git directory, at the currently synced hash.
 This may be an absolute path or a relative path, in which case it is relative to --root.
-The last path element is the name of the link and must not start with a period.
 Consumers of the synced files should always use this link - it is updated atomically and should always be valid.
 The basename of the target of the link is the current hash.
 If not specified, this defaults to the leaf dir of --repo.

     --man
             Print this manual and exit.